Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Side Bun

 This type of bun existed as early as the Sui Dynasty.
-It involved creating a tall structure on of the head that then extended towards one side before cascading down gracefully.
+It involved creating a tall structure on top of the that then extended towards one side before cascading down gracefully.
 This hairstyle can be observed in Zhou Fang's painting titled “Playing Zither and Sipping Tea.”

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-3 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-4